After Arrival Care

 When you travel to a new place, it makes sense to check the weather to see if you should wear a t-shirt, a light jacket, or a parka.
 Similarly, your plant is moving from a nice, warm greenhouse and may not normally thrive in your neck of the woods 🥶.
 But with some adjustments, you may successfully grow any plant anywhere.

-On our website we list each plant’s USDA hardiness zone.
+On our website, we list each plant’s USDA hardiness zone.
 The U.S. Department of Agriculture created the hardiness map to help gardeners identify the areas in which plants tend to grow well based on past average temperatures.
-On the USDA's site, you can enter your zip code to find out your hardiness zone.
+On the USDA's site, you can enter your zip code to identify your hardiness zone.

 How does knowing the zone help you?
 Basically it helps you determine if your plant is up to the specific characteristics and challenges of the climate in your part of the country or if you should grow indoors/provide winter protection.